 Settled in 1684, this waterfront town played an important part on the Underground Railroad (Harriet Tubman was born nearby), and is home to shops, restaurants and maritime museums.
-Come in July to the Taste of Cambridge Crab Cook-Off and Festival for some of the best crabs you’ll ever eat.
-Take a ride on the skipjack Nathan of Dorchester, and visit J.M.
-Clayton Company, the world's oldest working crab house.
+Come in July to the Taste of Cambridge Crab Cook-Off and Festival for some of the best crabs you’ll ever eat and take a ride on the skipjack Nathan of Dorchester.

 A convenient boating destination near Baltimore City, this island, along with neighboring Pleasure Island, is one of the most popular anchorages in the Bay.
 Food boats ply the water in summer as families enjoy the island beaches, or cook out on the mainland at Rocky Point State Park.
 Camping on the island is first-come, first-served, and fills up quickly in the warmer months, so make your camping plans early!

 More about Hart-Miller Island State Park